syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/columns/foreign-key-column.md

 In this example, an [AutoComplete](https://ej2.syncfusion.com/aspnetcore/documentation/auto-complete/getting-started) component is rendered as the edit template for the **"EmployeeID"** foreign key column.
 The [dataSource](https://help.syncfusion.com/cr/aspnetcore-js2/syncfusion.ej2.dropdowns.autocomplete.html#Syncfusion_EJ2_DropDowns_AutoComplete_DataSource) property of the AutoComplete component is set to the employees data, and the fields property is configured to display the **"FirstName"** field as the value.

 {% tabs %}
-{% highlight razor tabtitle="CSHTML" %}
+{% highlight cshtml tabtitle="CSHTML" %}
-{% include code-snippet/grid/how-to/edit-template-foreign/razor %}
+{% include code-snippet/grid/how-to/edit-template-foreign/tagHelper %}
 {% endhighlight %}
-{% highlight c# tabtitle="foreign.cs" %}
-{% include code-snippet/grid/how-to/edit-template-foreign/foreign.cs %}
-{% endhighlight %}
-{% highlight c# tabtitle="employeeView.cs" %}
+{% highlight c# tabtitle="edit-template-foreign.cs" %}
-{% include code-snippet/grid/how-to/edit-template-foreign/employeeView.cs %}
+{% include code-snippet/grid/how-to/edit-template-foreign/edit-template-foreign.cs %}
 {% endhighlight %}
 {% endtabs %}